Sharon-B/Inside-Out/README.md

 the issue was resolved.

+During deployment I can across two issues due to Gitpod:

+First when trying to run the migrations for the postgres database I had an error due to a gitpod issue when connecting to Heroku Postgres, to resolve this I had to run the following command in the CLI: `Unset PGHOSTADDR`, and then I was able to do the migrations.

+Secondly when trying to run the server from Gitpod I encountered an error as Gitpod set postgresql://gitpod@localhost and it is not a valid Postgres URL (no name), so it throws an error.and had to do the following each time I wanted to run the server:

+* In terminal I entered: `echo $DATABASE_URL`
+* The response in the terminal was: postgresql://gitpod@localhost
+* Then in the terminal I entered: `unset DATABASE_URL`

 ## Known Bugs

 On the shopping cart page the quantity select +/- buttons enable/disable appropriately only when the update link is clicked, not when the buttons themselves are clicked.
 This only happens on larger screen sizes and needs to be further investigated.
 Due to time restraints this issue is unresolved.